Charlotte Hornets: Original Hornets

 The original Hornets uniforms were designed by international designer and North Carolina native Alexander Julian.
 The team chose teal and purple as its primary colors and featured a first for NBA uniforms—pinstripes.
 While most teams feature team names on home jerseys and their home city on away jerseys, the Hornets' uniforms had "Charlotte" on both home and away jerseys.
 Home uniforms were white with pinstripes in teal, green, blue and purple, while the away jerseys were teal with pinstripes in white, green, blue and purple.
-The 'Hugo' logo was prominently featured on the shorts' beltline, beginning in early 1992.

 In 1994, the Hornets unveiled a purple alternate uniform, with pinstripes in white, green, blue and teal.
 Likewise, Hugo was featured in the beltline.

 From 1997 to 2002, the Hornets made slight changes to their uniforms.
 Hugo was moved from the beltline to the left leg, while side stripes with pinstripes were added, in purple (away) and teal (home) colors.
 A tricolor featuring teal, purple and blue was featured on the beltline and the piping.